 My Voice: Expressing My Wishes for Future Health Care Treatment

 The Ministry of Health encourages all capable adults in B.C. to do advance care planning, and take the further step of documenting their wishes and instructions for future health care using the tools available in the advance care planning guide.
-For more information, click on the links below.
+Click on the links below for more information.

 - My Voice: Expressing My Wishes for Future Health Care Treatment (PDF 4.05 MB)

-If you wish to order hard copies of My Voice: Expressing My Wishes for Future Health Care Treatment, visit Crown Publications or call them Monday to Friday between 8:30 a.m. and 4:30 p.m. at 250-387-6409 or toll-free at 1-800-663-6105.
+If you are interested in hard copies of My Voice: Expressing My Wishes for Future Health Care Treatment, please visit the Crown Publications website to place your order online or order by phone Monday to Friday between 8:30 a.m. and 4:30 p.m. at 250-387-6409 or toll-free at 1-800-663-6105.
 You may place an order for a single hard copy or multiple copies.
 Please note that a shipping and handling charge, plus applicable taxes will be applied to your order.

 No Cardiopulmonary Resuscitation Form (No CPR Form)